armanriazi/private/docs/self/english/category/interview/en-interview.md

 ## 1. What can you do for this company?

-> What I want to do is depends on some factors for example:
+> What ==I want to do is depends on some factors for example:

 > I usually make good decisions for making the structure of a program so I believe when I handle the **best practises** and related it to work it will be profitable for the company!